 Dr. Ziv Ben-Zion, PhD – Clinical Neuroscientist

-I am a clinical neuroscientist with a multidisciplinary background in biology, psychology, and neuroscience.
-My research investigates the neurocognitive mechanisms underlying stress vulnerability and resilience, with the goal of informing personalized treatments for stress- and anxiety-related disorders, particularly post-traumatic stress disorder (PTSD).
+With a multidisciplinary background in biology, psychology, and neuroscience, my research investigates the neurocognitive mechanisms underlying stress vulnerability and resilience.
+My goal is to inform novel treatments for stress– and anxiety-related disorders, particularly post-traumatic stress disorder (PTSD).

 I study behavioral, cognitive, physiological, and neural responses to naturalistic experimental tasks in both healthy and clinical populations.
 My work integrates advanced statistical and computational methods, grounded in a strong commitment to transparent, reproducible science, and enriched by extensive interdisciplinary collaboration.